BerkeleyHCI/PolymorphicBlocks/getting-started.md

 While an HDL is needed to support parameter computation and programmatic construction, some operations (like building a top-level design with an LED connected to a microcontroller) may not require the full power provided by an HDL and may be more intuitive or familiar within a graphical environment.
 However, because this design makes use of generator blocks (the LED), and because blocks may also take parameters (such as the target output voltage of a DC-DC converter), the HDL is still the primary design input.

-To help with these more basic operations and to support those more familiar with a graphical schematic capture flow, we're developing an IDE to help bridge the graphical schematic-like and HDL code representations.
+To help with these more basic operations and to support those more familiar with a graphical schematic capture flow, an IDE helps bridge the graphical schematic-like and HDL code representations.
 Specifically, it:
 - provides a block diagram visualization of the design
 - allows inspection of solved / computed parameters in the design
 - generates and inserts HDL code from schematic editor-like actions

-The IDE is organized like:
 ![Annotated IDE screen](docs/ide/overview.png)

+The IDE has these major components:
 - **Block Diagram Visualization**: shows the compiled design visualized as a block diagram here.
   - **Design Tree**: shows the compiled design as a tree structure of the block hierarchy.
 - **Library Browser**: shows all the library blocks, ports, and links.